 1. To grill a perfect steak, you must start with the best steak.

-If you're an omnivore who appreciates a good cut of meat, you probably already heard (or tasted for yourself) that grass-fed beef has more flavor than conventionally raised beef.
-Better yet, choose organic, grass-fed beef -- not only for the flavor, but also for the fact you’ll be avoiding synthetic pesticides, herbicides, antibiotics, and GMOs.
+If you're an omnivore who appreciates a good cut of meat, you probably already heard (or tasted for yourself) that pasture-raised beef has more flavor than conventionally raised beef.
+Better yet, choose organic beef -- not only for the flavor, but also for the fact you’ll be avoiding synthetic pesticides, herbicides, antibiotics, and GMOs.
 When you select steak from a company like Organic Prairie, you’re getting the most tender, flavorful steaks on the market from cattle that graze on over 250 native grasses and legumes.

 2. Next, time to prep.